 Before he had even uttered his first syllable, the pained puff of his cheeks and slow exhalation told us everything we needed to know.
-He’s a tired man.
+He is a tired man.

 I sympathise with Klopp to a greater extent than his players simply because the errors that are occurring, some of them not glaring but subtle, are ones which shouldn’t need the focus of an elite manager.

-It’s far too rash of those talking of Klopp’s tenure coming to an end, but he has given his more experienced players enough chances and he must now know that the repeat offenders are going to cost him more than just goals.
+It’s far too rash of those talking of Clop’s tenure coming to an end but he has given his more experienced players enough chances and he must now know that the repeat offenders are going to cost him more than just goals.

-Since the defensive rigidity of Rafa Benitez’s days at the club, Liverpool’s goals against column has swelled from regularly under 30 to consistently in the 40s, peaking at 50 in 2015/16 and it is now seen as a genuine weakness that can no longer go unaddressed.
+Since the defensive rigidity of Rafa’s days at the club, Liverpool’s goals against column has swelled from regularly under 30 to consistently in the 40s, peaking at 50 in 2015/16 and it is now seen as a genuine weakness that can no longer go unaddressed.

 As I have pointed to earlier, the balancing act between defence and attack needed to create a successful sides means when you are so invested in going forward in the manner Klopp does, the opposite end will suffer but it doesn’t need to be so blatant.

 There isn’t the need for a big brute of a centre half to come in and dominate.
 Everyone points the failure to bring in Virgil van Dijk but he isn’t the dutch boy who will hold the Anfield dam.
 He isn’t the solution, only part of it and it will take more than his arrival to see an improvement.
 All that’s needed is some basic rules of defending to be adhered to by each individual to make a huge difference to that side.